lunasec-io/lunasec/docs/pages/getting-started/simple-tokenizer/guide.md

 console.log('Decoded value is ', result.value)
 ```

-To see these in a more complete example inside a react app, check out [the relevant part of the demo app.](https://github.com/refinery-labs/lunasec-monorepo/blob/master/js/demo-apps/packages/react-front-end/src/SimpleTokenizerExample.tsx)
+To see these in a more complete example inside a react app, see the Simple Tokenizer sections of [the demo app.](../../../overview/demo-app/walkthrough)

 To see the API Reference for these libraries, take a look at [the TypeDoc TODO LINK HERE](./guide.md).